 Herbal Remedies For Lupus:

 - Turmeric is a first rate natural anti-inflammatory herb.
 It has at least two chemicals, curcumin and curcuminoids, that act to decrease inflammation much like NSAID COX-2 that inhibit the production of prostaglandins which are linked to arthritic inflammation.
-A turmeric supplement can be very helpful.

 - Ginger another natural anti-inflammatory that can be effective to help joint pain for lupus patients.
 It can also reduce nausea.